JGarnica22/PSlab/Single_cell_RNAseq_analysis/READme.md

 Seurat is an R package designed for QC, analysis, and exploration of single-cell RNA-seq data.
 Seurat aims to enable users to identify and interpret sources of heterogeneity from single-cell transcriptomic measurements, and to integrate diverse types of single-cell data.
 Seurat is developed and maintained by the [Satija lab] (https://satijalab.org/seurat/).
 For guided tutorials on how to use Seurat, visit this [website] (https://satijalab.org/seurat/vignettes.html).

-The input for Seurat is the output of Cell Ranger, basically an aggr ("aggregate") file that contains 3 files:
+The input for Seurat is the output of Cell Ranger, basically an aggr ("aggregate") file that contains single-cell raw counts in the form of 3 files:
-     barcodes.tsv.gz
-     features.tsv.gz
-     matrix.mtx.gz
+     _barcodes.tsv.gz_
+     _features.tsv.gz_
+     _matrix.mtx.gz_

+In Seurat you can normalized and scale data, calculate dimensionality reductions (PCA, tSNE, uMAP), draw heatmaps, feature plots, violin plots, etc. and perform DE analysis.

+Use _Seurat.R_ to analyze your single cell raw count data after running Cell Ranger.